-In early December of that same year, Patricia came up and asked, “Who is Santa?”
-I responded with a mom’s secret weapon.
+In early December of that same year, my daughter came up and asked, “Who is Santa?”
+I responded with a mom's secret weapon.
 I answered her question with a question: “Who do you think Santa is?”

-A month before Patricia lost her first tooth, my step-mom sent a tooth fairy box.
+A month before my daughter lost her first tooth, my step-mom sent a tooth fairy box.
 It turned out to be a fortuitous gift.
-Losing a tooth was a very traumatic experience for Patricia.
-She cried excessively.
+Losing a tooth was a very traumatic experience for my daughter.
+She cried excessively which perplexed me since she was never a “crier”.
 Everyone tried to comfort her including her younger brother.
-Finally through all the tears she explained, “I’m not crying because it hurts.
-I’m crying because…because…because…I don’t want to grow up and losing teeth means I’m growing up”.
-My son threw his arms around her and said, “Don’t worry, I’ll always love you, even when you are a grown up”.
+Finally, through all the tears she explained, “I'm not crying because it hurts.
+I'm crying because…because…because…I don't want to grow up and losing teeth means I'm growing up”.
+My son threw his arms around her and said, “Don't worry, I'll always love you, even when you are a grown up”.

 I was thankful for my son because I had no idea how to respond.
 I couldn't wait to grow up.
 Unsure what else to do, I fell back on the tooth fairy.
 I found the box and explained how the system worked.
 This had the desired effect!
 She said, “You mean all I have to do is put my tooth under my pillow and when I wake up there will be quarters in its place?
 Cool!
 Can I go show my friends my tooth?”

-Patricia didn’t ask who the tooth fairy was and I wondered if she knew.
+My daughter didn't ask who the tooth fairy was and I wondered if she knew.
 A couple weeks later, my husband was on a business trip and he called and thanked me for the pictures I put in his suitcase.
-I told him that I didn’t put them there and called Patricia to the phone.
-My husband asked her who put the cute pictures in his suitcase and Patricia replied, “I don’t know, maybe it was the picture fairy”.
+I told him that I didn't put them there and called my daughter to the phone.
+My husband asked her who put the cute pictures in his suitcase and she replied, “I don't know, maybe it was the picture fairy”.